Learning Outcomes

 Procedure and Effect of Rescission

-A party seeking rescission must act promptly and unequivocally.
-Upon rescission:
+A party seeking rescission must usually:

-- The contract is set aside.
+- The contract is set aside and treated as if it never existed.

 Defenses to Rescission